 She is experienced in assessment and diagnosis of the full range of psychiatric disorders; but prefers to use an attachment-based formulation approach to treatment.
 She has been an expert witness to the family courts for over 10 years, providing psychiatric assessments and specialist assessments of attachment, parenting and family functioning.

-Assessment and intervention for young adults, children, parents and families experiencing difficulties with any aspect of their psychological well -being including depression, psychosis, anxiety, self-harm, eating difficulties, PTSD, social or relationship problems and addiction.
+Assessment and intervention for young adults up to age 25 years, children, parents and families experiencing difficulties with any aspect of their psychological well -being including depression, psychosis, anxiety, self-harm, eating difficulties, PTSD, social or relationship problems and addiction.

 For more information lake a look at our services page.